Insurance Agency Revenue Multiples: 2026 Market Data

 Impact: Sellers who refuse to offer carryback are seeing their agencies sit on the market 2-3x longer.

-Trend 4: Agencies Without Systems Are Harder to Sell
+Trend 4: Why Are Agencies Without Systems Harder to Sell?

 Impact: If you're planning to sell in the next 3-5 years, spend the next 6 months documenting your systems.
 It'll add $50K-$150K to your sale price.